brikteknologier/drag-listener/README.md

 ### events

-* `dragStart` - emitted when the user initiates a drag (when the handle receives a mousedown event).
+* `dragStart` - emitted when the user initiates a drag (when the handle receives a mousedown and a mousemove event).
 Passes one argument, a number between 0.0 and 1.0 that indicates where the element is located at the start of the drag.
 * `drag` - emitted when the user drags the element (fired for every mousemove event received after the handle has received a mousedown event, but before it has received a mouseup event).
 Passes one argument, a number between 0.0 and